City-of-Helsinki/mlops-template/README.md

 1. Sign into your GitHub account
 2. In the top right corner of the homepage, click the '+'-button
 3. Select 'Import repository'
-4. Under 'Your old repository's clone URL' copy the clone url of this repository: `git@github.com:City-of-Helsinki/ml_project_template.git`
+4. Under 'Your old repository's clone URL' copy the clone url of this repository: `https://github.com/City-of-Helsinki/ml_project_template`
+5. Give your project a name.
+Do not use the dash symbol '-', but rather the underscore '_', because the name of the repo will become the name of your Python module.
-5. Select owner of the repo, if you want to use the template for your organization.
+6. Select owner of the repo, if you want to use the template for your organization.
 Also define your project publicity (you can change this later, in most cases you'll want to begin with a private repo).
-6. Click 'Begin import'
+7. Click 'Begin import'

 This will create a new repository for you copying everything from this template, including the commit history.